madzadev/cropper/README.md

 - Transform image - Swap image on X or Y axis
 - Resolution data - Updated in real time as you resize the crop window
 - Crop Score - Real-time crop score of the fit for the target use
-- Image preview - The user is allowed to preview the crop.
+- Image preview - The user is allowed to preview the crop
 - Reset - Reset image and crop windows as they were when the image was uploaded
-- Download - Download the image in popular formats such as .PNG and .JPG
+- Download - Download the image as .PNG or .JPG
 - Responsive - Use the Cropper on any device

 ## Tech Stack 🛠️